 Can you identify the patterns and structures that are limiting the growth of your relationship and, as a result, the business?
 What results are you looking to achieve?

 You are engaged in a process.
-New conflicts will arise and it is important to establish a structure that supports the continued awareness, acknowledgement, communication, and understanding as issues arise.
+New conflicts will arise and it is important to establish a structure that supports the continued awareness, acknowledgment, communication, and understanding as issues arise.

 It is important to understand the complexity at work in conflict and engage in meaningful steps to transform it.